A detailed guide to selecting the best customer loyalty software for your business.

 - e.g. merchants with “high” expertise need qualified vendor technical teams.
 Businesses with “low” expertise should avoid providers with a DIY/black box support approach.

-- As a benchmark, setup for a traditional point-of-sale integrated program with plastic cards costs ~$10K for a single location and ~$100K+ for a multiple locations.
+- As a benchmark, set up for a traditional point-of-sale integrated program with plastic cards costs ~$10K for a single location and ~$100K+ for multiple locations.

 - Think through customer incentives: any loyalty case study will provide examples, but think about what makes your customer loyal.
 This knowledge will inform your perspective when you demo vendors’ consumer experiences and administrative tools.